-User logic in the FPGA can communicate to another piece of logic in the fabric using data streaming on a single row or single column of the NoC.
-In this case, FPGA-to-FPGA transfers act like a FIFO.
+User logic in the FPGA can communicate with another logic block in the fabric using data streaming on a single row or column of the NoC.
+In this case, intra-FPGA transfers act like a distributed FIFO.
 The start point and endpoint must be on the same row or same column of the NoC, using a simple signaling protocol.
-This protocol uses a valid signal to indicate valid data being sent for the transfer, a ready signal used to accept the data or signal back pressure, and a destination/source signal to indicate which NAP on the column or row is transmitting or receiving data.
-Data streaming uses all 288 bits of the data bus.
+This protocol uses a valid signal to indicate valid data being sent for the transfer and a ready signal to accept the data or signal back pressure.
+The start point sends a destination ID to indicate which NAP on the column or row receives data, and the endpoint receives a source ID to indicate which NAP on the column or row transmitted the data .
+The receiving NAP does not send back any acknowledgement to the transaction, it simply accepts the data, and knows which NAP sent the data.
+Optionally, a start of packet and end of packet signal can be used as well.
+Data streaming uses all 288 bits of the data bus for rows and 293 bits of the data bus for columns.